-The Business Administration and Information Technology (BMIT) Department encompasses the areas of Business Administration and Computer Science.
+The Business Management and Information Technology (BMIT) Department encompasses the areas of Business Administration and Computer Science.

 The Business Department strives to promote and enhance the economic development of the community; to provide for lifelong learning and academic excellence through course content, application and technology; to serve diverse populations with a sense of worth and dignity; to establish work ethics relative to a positive work environment; to meet workforce needs through skills development, training and personal growth; and to communicate a sense of vision and renewal through a creative utilization of productive and innovative resources.